indico/indico-user-docs/user_guide/room_features.md

 General features are:

-* Stand-alone and "in-conference" mode.
+* Stand-alone mode or bound to an Indico **event**.
   * The stand-alone mode allows you to book, manage bookings and do administration stuff.
 You don't have to create an Indico event \(the bookings will not be assigned to any Indico event\).
-  * The "In-conference" mode allows you to book rooms for your event.
+  * The mode bound to an Indico event allows you to book rooms for your event.
 You can assign booked rooms to conferences, lectures, meetings, sessions, contributions or breaks.
-* Recurring bookings \('every day', 'every week', 'every 3rd Wednesday of a month', etc\).
+* Recurring bookings, e.g. _Daily_, _Weekly_, _Monthly_.
-* E-mail notifications \(to users and room managers, about every important action\).
+* Email notifications \(to users and room managers, about every important action\).
 * Three user roles: \(1\) Indico administrator, \(2\) room manager and
   \(3\) ordinary user.
 * Optional booking moderation.
 Each room may work in one of the following modes:
   * Bookings require explicit confirmation of room manager, _or_
   * Bookings are automatically accepted.

----

 ### User